 Public Service Loan Forgiveness

-Both plans are eligible repayment plans for the PSLF program.
-That means the monthly payments you make under either plan are considered qualifying payments towards your 120 months so long as the payment is made on time.
+The monthly payments you make under either plan are considered qualifying payments towards that magical 120 months so long as the payment is made on time.
 Your federal student loan payment is considered “on-time” if you make it within 15 days of the due date.

 Repayment plan loan forgiveness

-The Pay As You Earn plan forgives your remaining federal loan debt at the end of the repayment period (20 years/240 months).
-This forgiveness includes your undergraduate school loans and your graduate school loans.
+The PAYE plan forgives your remaining federal loan debt at the end of the repayment period, which would be 20 years/240 months.
+This forgiveness includes your undergraduate study loans and your graduate school loans.

-The Revised Pay As You Earn plan, on the other hand, will forgive your undergraduate federal loan debt after 20 years of repayment.
-If you borrowed student loans for graduate school, the remaining balance will be forgiven after 25 years/300 months of payment.
+The REPAYE plan, on the other hand, will forgive your federal undergraduate loans after 20 years of repayment.
+If you borrowed student loans for grad school, the remaining balance would be forgiven after 25 years/300 months of payment.

-The unfortunate thing is that most student loan borrowers don't qualify for the plan.
-So they end up choosing the REPAYE repayment plan or the Income-Based Repayment plan.
+Unfortunately, most student loan borrowers don't qualify for the superior PAYE plan.
+So they end up choosing the REPAYE plan or the Income-Based Repayment plan (IBR).